PPC-Trucking/V1/README.md

+**Unfortunately work on SA:MP has officially dropped in late September of 2020.
+There won't be any updates for anymore.
+Also Wiki and Forum have been closed.
+As I was also rarely working on this gamemode, I'm archiving this repository for now.
+If you want to take it over and work on it, please let me know: b495472b(@)anon(.)leemail(.)me**

+**Special thanks to all [contributors](https://github.com/PPC-Trucking/V1/graphs/contributors) and those who helped with [issue tickets](https://github.com/PPC-Trucking/V1/issues?q=-author%3Acodealdente)!**

+---

 # PPC Trucking V1

 This is a modified version of the popular "Trucking Gamemode" by [PowerPC603](http://forum.sa-mp.com/member.php?u=109984) for Grand Theft Auto [San Andreas Multiplayer](http://www.sa-mp.com) (SA:MP).
 You can find the original post on SA:MP forums here: http://forum.sa-mp.com/showthread.php?t=196493.